 Like this recipe?
 Pin it to your favorite board on Pinterest.Pin This

 - 2 large Idaho or russet potato

-- Let it cool for a couple of minutes, then take a the knife and slit it right down the middle, give it a squeeze, spread it open and use a fork to loosen up the insides a bit.
+- Let it cool for a couple of minutes, then take a knife and slit the potato right down the middle.
+Give it a squeeze, spread it open, and use a fork to loosen up the insides a bit.

-- Top as you like — butter, sour cream, salt — or go for something more adventurous!
+- Top as you like — with butter, sour cream, salt — or go for something more adventurous!